xcore/sw_gpio_examples/app_slicekit_simple_demo/doc_quickstart/quickstart.rst

 Demo Application
 ++++++++++++++++

    #.
-Pressing Button 1 cycles on board LEDs and displays Button pressed on the console.
+Pressing Button 1 on the Slice Card cycles through the Slice Card LEDs and displays "Button 1 pressed" in the debug console within xTime Composer Studio.
+Press the button 5 or 6 times to verify the functionality.
    #.
 Pressing Button 2 displays current temperature value on the console.
+Press the button a few times.
+The current temperature is then displayed in the debug console.
+   #.
+Do something to alter the temperature of the sensor (use freezer spray, or place your finger on it for a while).
+Press Button 2 again to verify that the changed temperature is reported.

 .. figure:: images/Console.png